schmich/tome/README.md

 ## Tome

 Tome is a lightweight password manager with a humane command-line interface.

-It is meant to be simple and secure.
+Tome stores your passwords in a single encrypted database file which you manage with a single master password.
+You can keep track of multiple complex passwords without having to remember any of them.

 *Disclaimer* I am not a security expert.
 I've only had limited formal training in security and cryptography.
 Now that I've scared off all but the bravest, feel free to look [under the hood](#under-the-hood) or